satkuma/Rdatasets/doc/psych/rst/cushny.rst

 The classic data set used by Gossett (publishing as Student) for the introduction of the t-test.
 The design was a within subjects study with hours of sleep in a control condition compared to those in 3 drug conditions.
-Drug1 was 06mg of L Hscyamine, Drug 2L and Drug2R were .6 mg of Left and Right isomers of Hyoscine.
+Drug1 was 06mg of L Hscyamine, Drug 2L and Drug2R were said to be .6 mg of Left and Right isomers of Hyoscine.
+As discussed by Zabell (2008) these were not optical isomers.
 The detal1, delta2L and delta2R are changes from the baseline control.

 Usage
 ~~~~~